mjrich/dataism/README.md

 dataism
 =======

-Analyzing the most common two word phrases with the "data"
+Analyzing the most common two word phrases with the word "data"

-For example, from 2000 random tweets, we see this following most common pairs:
+For example, from 2000 random tweets, we see the following most common pairs:

 	('big data', 90)
 	('data to', 84)